megaoptim/megaoptim-wp/readme.txt

 = 1.2.2 =
 - Added info below the 'Optimize' button when the attachment is not fully optimized
 - Fixed problem when auto-optimizing nextgen gallery images
+- Added detection for the child theme folder in 'Local Directories' optimizer

 = 1.2.1 =
 - Improved Admin pages